percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/keyring.md

     ```

     !!! tip
-        You can check the default key information (such as the date and time of creation), run:
+        You can check the default key information (such as the date and time of creation).
+Run:

         ```sql
         SELECT pg_tde_default_key_info();